Skip to content

 • Has your toddler been doing this for at least 5 days in a row?

-If the answer is “yes” to these questions, it may be time to consider dropping your toddler or preschooler’s nap.
+If the answer is “yes” to these questions, it may be time to consider dropping your toddler or preschooler’s nap and transitioning to quiet time.
 BUT before you take this step, consider:

 • Is your toddler or preschooler going through any developmental progressions that could be affecting their nap and/or night sleep?